 When we finally left Sion, we only had a couple of hours of daylight left, but we decided to keep on driving.
 Backtracking a few miles to the Swiss town of Martigny, we headed up over the mountain pass into France.

 As soon as we turned onto the Rte de la Forclaz in Martigny, our road became a narrow two-lane road with hairpin turns and patches of ice and snow.

 We were in heaven, but I would only recommend the drive in summer or for folks who’re accustomed to driving rural, winding highways in the snow.

 After miles of twisty icy roads and beautiful snowy mountain scenery, we passed through a tunnel and suddenly, voilà, we were in France!

 Sadly, Customs wasn’t there to greet us.

 We expected a friendly welcome.
 Balloons.
 Some sort of fanfare.

 Luckily, the mountains just kept getting bigger, craggier, and more beautiful, so we quickly forgot this oversight.

 After poking around in town for a bit, we discovered a mouth-watering bakery and attempted to buy some pastries and cappuccinos.
-Unfortunately we only had Swiss francs with us and the shop would only accept cash.
-Such a rookie mistake, leaving home without euros!
+Unfortunately we only had Swiss francs with us and the shop only accepted cash.

 Our dejection quickly faded as we retraced our route back through the jagged peaks, back over the Col des Montets mountain pass.